Portique des Géants and Château du Nideck circular from Luttenbach

 Notes

-• Slippery steps leading to the waterfall (caution advised in wet weather)
+• Slippery steps leading to the waterfall (take care in wet weather)

 • No drinking water points along the route.

-• Pfaffenlapp and Hirchfels viewpoints: proceed with caution and supervise children.
+• Viewpoints at Pfaffenlapp and Hirchfels: proceed with caution and keep an eye on children.

-• Some steep or rocky sections: good footwear essential and walking sticks recommended.
+• Some steep or rocky sections: good footwear essential and walking poles recommended.

-Note: it is possible to skip the return section between (6 and 8) on a wide forest path, reducing the route by 2.5 km.
+Note: it is possible to skip the return section between (6) and (8) by taking a wide forest path, which shortens the route by 2.5 km.

 Worth a visit